 That’s why The University of Michigan established The Fragility Fracture Clinic.
 Our dedicated team provides comprehensive post fracture bone health care - including diagnosis, treatment, therapy, education, and research for patients that have incurred a Fragility Fracture.
 The Clinic provides one on one assessments, coordinates lab, radiology and pharmacy services, and offers specialized treatment—all with the goal and focus of promoting bone health, reducing fracture risks, accelerating healing, and preventing re-fractures.

 A Fragility Fracture is any fall from a standing height or less, that results in a fracture.
 Our bodies should be able to sustain a fall from this height without a fracture unless there is an underlying cause that makes the bones fragile.
 The most common areas involved include the hip, spine and the wrist.
 The first fracture is a warning sign!
 It should result in immediate screening and, if indicated, management and treatment for osteoporosis.

-The Bone Health Clinic staffed by Dr. James Goulet and Karen Cummings, PA-C gives personalized treatment recommendations based on individual bone density and laboratory testing as well as comprehensive medical evaluations.
+The Bone Health Clinic staffed by Karen Cummings, PA-C and Jaimo Ahn, MD, PhD gives personalized treatment recommendations based on individual bone density and laboratory testing as well as comprehensive medical evaluations.
 Our center is a participant of the American Orthopaedic Association’s Own the Bone® program; a clinically-proven quality improvement program which uses a multidisciplinary approach to ensure patients get the diagnoses and treatment necessary to prevent secondary fractures.